wp-plugins/threewp-broadcast/readme.txt

 5. Link and broadcast it to the other blogs in the network.
 6. The other blogs should now have two translations of the same post and the same post overview listing.

-This plugin will soon be replaced by a WPML premium plugin that enables broadcasting from the translation manager.
-2014-01-12.
+2014-01-12 This plugin will soon be replaced by a WPML premium plugin that enables broadcasting from the translation manager.
+2014-05-20 This plugin will be removed in the future.
+Use the WPML plugin the Premium Pack instead.

 == Changelog ==

+= 2.23 20140520 =
+* New: Premium Pack Plugin: Comments
+* Code: broadcasting_data->new_post()

-= 2.22 201405xx =
+= 2.22 20140511 =
 * Fix: Attachment metadata was not copied sometimes.
 * New: Broadcast file checksum info, for debugging purposes.
 * Code: Even more debug info.